typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-In the example above, the `friendship` relationship plays the role of the `requested-friendship` in the `friend-request` relationship.
+In the example above, the `friendship` relation plays the role of the `requested-friendship` in the `friend-request` relation.
 The other two roleplayers in a `friend-request` are 1) the `person` who plays the `friendship-requester` role and 2) another `person` whole plays the `friendship-respondent` role.

-Once the `friend-request` is accepted, then those two `person`s play the role of `friend` in the `friendship` relationship.
+Once the `friend-request` is accepted, then those two `person`s play the role of `friend` in the `friendship` relation.

-### A relationship with many roleplayers
+### A relation with many roleplayers
-A relationship can relate to any number of roles.
-The example below illustrates a three-way relationship.
+A relation can relate to any number of roles.
+The example below illustrates a three-way relation.

 <div class="tabs dark">